 Men’s fashion, in comparison to women’s, is relatively standard and simple.

 In reality, we have less to play around with.
-So how do we work with what we’ve been given – a pant, a jacket, shirt and shoes – and not feel ‘same-old’?
+So how do we work with what we’ve been given – a pant, a jacket, a dress shirt and shoes – and not feel ‘same-old’?
 The answer may already exist in your wardrobe.
 Looking for ways to tweak and adjust the mundane, and a touch of simple change to your wardrobe can easily turn you into one stylish cool cat.
 It’s time for edition of how to appear more stylish than you really are – at no extra cost.

 Wearing A Leather Jacket